TarelkinEvgenii/Curriculum-vitae/The TEST TASK I've completed (INTERESTING)/5. Imaging Time-Series – Is it worth to transform Time-Series data to Images/README.md

 For the task you can use jupyter notebook.
 Try to write the code in a modular way.
 In every sub-step that is not fully defined write comments that explain your decisions.

 The test task id divided in the following sub-tasks:
-- Download the CharacterTrajectories dataset e.g. from http://www.timeseriesclassification.com and the MNIST dataset
+- Download the CharacterTrajectories dataset e.g. from http://www.timeseriesclassification.com
-- Perform the following tasks once for the CharacterTrajectories and once for the MNIST dataset:
+- Perform the following tasks once for the CharacterTrajectories:
 	- Write a Python script to read and appropriately pre-process the data.
 	- Write a script to plot one sample of each class.
 	- Write a Python script to train AlexNet on the dataset.